X-Sharp/VSCodeIntegration/README.md

 ## Compile & Package the extension

-The LSP server must be "published" as a self-contained EXE and put into the **server** folder before creating the vsix file
+The LSP server must be built (no longer self-contained — requires .NET 10 at runtime) and put into the **server** folder before creating the vsix file

 Compile with :